kiran-bhalerao/tsxp/README.md

 # The problem

-I have experience this, maintaning express.js app it quite challenging when you are not solo developer in your team.
+I have experienced this, maintaning express.js app it quite challenging when you are not solo developer in your team.
 I've seen people following defferent patters/approch in same express.js project. so we need something which set some boundaries, which push us to write clean and maintainble code and something more than just boilerplate.

 # The solution